24eme/signaturepdf/README.md

 ### Customize the CSS

-It is possible to add a custom CSS file to the location `public/css/app-specific.css`.
+It's possible to add a custom CSS file to the location `public/css/app-specific.css`.

 If this file exists, it will be loaded automatically.